Step 2 Locate and read the release notes for the appropriate software version.

 Step 3 Unpack the ASA 5585-X and place it on a stable work surface in an ESD-controlled environment.

-The contents of the ASA 5585-X packing box contains the following items you need to install the ASA 5585-X:
+The ASA 5585-X shipping box contains the following items you need to install the device:

 ASA 5585-X chassis